VeritoneAlpha/spark-job-rest/README.md

 - POST /context/{contextName}  -  Create Context

  * Body:  Raw entity with key-value pairs.
- * Jars key is required and optional you can set any spark config or the config for the driver JVM memory.
-As value a String with multiple jars path separated with the ':' character.
-These jars will be added at creation time to the class path of the context process.
+ * jars key is required and it should be in the form of a ':' separated list of jar paths.
+These jars will be added at Spark context creation time to the class path of the newly created context's JVM process.
   ```
  jars="/home/ubuntu/example.jar:/home/ubuntu/spark-job-project.jar”
  spark.executor.memory=2g
  driver.xmxMemory = 1g
   ```

-- GET /context/{contextName}  -  Enquiry if context exists.
+- GET /context/{contextName}  -  returns Context exists. | No such context.

 - DELETE /context/{contextName}  -  Delete Context